deduce-dev/dac-man/docs/plugins-docs/from-scratch.md

 The `use_plugin()` method of the `DataDiffer` object allows the user to specify a specialized plug-in to perform the comparison.

-In the next section, we demonstrate how to implement everything needed for our custom change analysis using a custom Dac-Man plug-in.
+In the next section, we will build a custom Dac-Man plug-in for performing our custom change analysis.

 ## Creating a specialized plug-in